Confirmation Bias in Social Networks: Theoretical results

 \subsection{Networked society}

-Given the intuition of the single agent case just described, one may ask what happens if besides learning from signals, agents also learn from their friends.
-This case imposes an extra challenge because the interpretation of ambiguous not only depends on the initial realization of signals, but also on the influence of friends that potentially interpret ambiguity in different ways.
-The ``\textit{tug-of-war}'' played between left and right biases has one extra driver, the network externalities.
-Before discussing the implications of a network structure, I define the concept of consensus. \begin{definition}[consensus] Society reaches a consensus \textit{almost surely} for any initial beliefs if there is a $y$ such that, for every $\epsilon > 0$ and $i \in N$,
+Given the intuition of the single agent case described, one may ask what happens if agents also learned from their friends, besides learning from signals.
+This case imposes an extra challenge as the interpretation of ambiguous not only depends on the initial realization of signals but also on the influence of friends that potentially interpret ambiguity in different ways. ``\textit{Tug-of-war}'' played between left and right biases has one extra driver: the network externalities.

+Before discussing the implications of a network structure, we define the concept of consensus (Definition \ref{def:consensus}) and illustrate the social influence of agents, in terms of ergodicity of a Markov chain (Lemma \ref{lem:ergochain}), derived from the reliance weight matrix $W$.
+Appendix \ref{append:aux-defs-lemmas} contains the proof of the Lemma.